Eric Verdin, MD

 Originally from Belgium, Dr. Verdin earned his MD from the University of Liege, in Belgium.
 He trained at Harvard Medical School and has held faculty positions at the University of Brussels in Belgium, the NIH in Maryland, and the Picower Institute for Medical Research in New York.

 Dr. Verdin studies the molecular virology of HIV and novel approaches to eradicate HIV infection.
 Dr. Verdin’s laboratory also focuses on a family of proteins—called histone deacetylases—and their role in the aging process and the immune system.
 He joined the Gladstone Institute of Virology and Immunology in 1997 and became the associate director in 2004.
+In November 2016, Eric accepted the position as the President and CEO of the Buck Institute for Research on Aging.

 Dr. Verdin was elected as a fellow of the American Association for the Advancement of Science and as a member of the American Society for Clinical Investigation and the Association of American Physicians.
 Dr. Verdin serves on the National Scientific Advisory Council of the American Federation for Aging Research and on the Advisory Council of the National Institute of Drug Abuse at NIH.
 For his aging research, Dr. Verdin was recognized with a Glenn Award for Research in Biological Mechanisms of Aging and a senior scholarship from the Ellison Medical Foundation.
 His work on HIV was recognized by an Avant-Garde Award from the National Institutes of Health (NIH).
 Dr. Verdin has served as reviewer on study sections for the NIH, as the organizer of international meetings and as the editor of several books and reviews.
 He has published more than 200 international papers and is an inventor on 14 published patents.